teksi/wastewater/docs/en/installation-guide/database-initialization.rst

 The flags are defined as follows:

-* ´-m´ or ´--modelname´: Abbreviation of the datamodel (here: tww)
+* ´-m´ or ´--modulename´: Abbreviation of the datamodel (here: tww)
 * ´-p´ or ´--pg_service´: Name of the pg_service
 * ´-d´ or ´--database_specific_roles´: Optional flag to add database specific roles instead of cluster specific roles.
 * ´-x´ or ´--extension_schema´: Optional flag to define the name of the extension schema.
 Not needed when using create_roles